 Public Roman Latrines (Toilets) in Ephesus

-Given that the Ancient Romans build up their civilization roughly 1000 years after the ancient Greeks, It makes sense that they borrowed some techniques on the toilet as well.
+Given that the Ancient Romans built up their civilization roughly 1000 years after the ancient Greeks, it makes sense that they borrowed some techniques on the toilet as well.
 The technique associated with building a toilet was actually quite simple.
 Long benches with holes were placed above the channels of flowing water.

 Roman Public toilet latrine